Income Protection Insurance For Contractors

 Own occupation / any occupation

-When taking out income protection for self-employed contractors, it is essential to understand how your insurer defines your job.
+It is essential to understand how your insurer defines your job.

 If you cannot work, different insurers define your inability to do your job differently.
-There are three types of interpretation:

 - Failure to do your job or a similar one that you are qualified for

-- Failure to do any kind of paid work
+- Failure to do any paid work

 Should you specify this in your policy, the highest level of coverage (and most expensive) is the inability to do your job.